-CARPET BEETLE TREATMENTS *
+CARPET BEETLE SPRAYERS *

 Watch this short video to see what a “fan pattern” looks like.

-CARPET BEETLE LIQUID SPRAY *
+BEST CARPET BEETLE SPRAY *

-Growth Regulator lasts 3 months and helps to stop the likelihood of re-infestations by controlling young carpet beetles before they can grow into reproducing adults.
+Growth Regulator lasts 2-3 months and helps to stop the likelihood of re-infestations by controlling the young stages.
 And since there are so many locations for eggs to hide, every tool you’re able to add to your arsenal can make the difference between success and failure.

 CARPET BEETLE DUST *

-CARPET BEETLE AEROSOL SPRAY *
+CARPET BEETLE AEROSOL *

 CARPET BEETLE TRAPS *

 The first trap is our DERMESTID MONITOR.
-These “half dollar” sized discs are full of a food lure carpet beetle larvae love to eat.
+These “half dollar” sized discs are full of a food lure carpet beetle larvae like to eat.
 These monitors will attract larvae from several feet away.
-Set them in sensitive areas where you didn’t spray and they can serve as an early warning system to missed areas that need treatment.
-Dermestid Monitors are NOT traps so any larvae you see foraging around, on or inside the discs need to be removed by hand.
-But since carpet beetle larvae are slow moving, caterpillar like creatures, they’re easy to control and restrain (and they don’t bite).
+Set them in sensitive areas where they can serve as an early warning system to missed areas, newly hatched larvae, etc. Dermestid Monitors are NOT traps so any larvae you see foraging around, on or inside the discs need to be removed by hand, vacuum or piece of scotch tape.
+But since carpet beetle larvae are slow moving, caterpillar like creatures, they’re easy to remove and collect (and they don’t bite).